 How To Kill Chickweed

 One of the nice things about treating existing chickweed is that it’s fairly easy to do without damaging new plants, garden areas, or your new lawn.
-Here’s a look at how to stop chickweed:
+Here’s a look at how to stop and kill chickweed:

 Remove chickweed by hand

 Hand weeding or hand pulling is a tried and true way to safely remove chickweed from the affected area on your lawn.
 As we noted in the above section, the common chickweed stellaria media is known for its shallow roots which should make it fairly easy to remove by hand.
 Just be sure to remove the entire plant, as plants may develop from mouse ear chickweed roots and chickweed seeds if left on the lawn.

 Selective weed killers containing 2,4-D or non-selective herbicides can be used for spot treatment on chickweed infestation and other weeds in the lawn after they emerge.
 Just be sure to follow any instructions carefully prior to use and don any personal protective equipment to avoid personal injury as well as damage to other plants.
 We like TZone SE Herbicide to kill and control chickweed.

 If you want to do more than just spot spray or spot treat, consider using a fertilizer and weed killer combination.
 This will help contribute to a chickweed-free lawn and also feed your lawn so it can continue to flourish.